 Construction companies know that they have to reduce costs wherever they can to survive in this competitive industry.
 Accomplishing this goal can become difficult when a former employee files for unemployment benefits that raise your insurance costs.
 In this two-part article, a Central FL construction lawyer will detail what construction firms should do when faced with an unemployment claim.
-The Central FL construction lawyers at Cotney Construction Law are always here to help whenever your company is facing a trying legal decision.
+The Central FL construction lawyers at Cotney Attorneys & Consultants are always here to help whenever your company is facing a trying legal decision.

 What Is an Unemployment Claim?

 An unemployment claim is a plea that a former employee can make to the state government to receive temporary funds while they actively search for new employment.
 In order to qualify for unemployment benefits, an employee must have been laid off through no fault of their own.
 In Florida, an employee may still be eligible for benefits if they were either let go for performance issues or quit due to illness, disability, or a good personal reason.

 How Unemployment Claims Impact Construction Firms

 When a former employee’s unemployment claim is approved by the State of Florida, your company ultimately pays for it.
 Unemployment benefits are funded through your reemployment taxes, which are paid to the Florida Unemployment Compensation Trust Fund.
 You will be paying more in taxes as a direct result of your former employees being approved for unemployment benefits.
 Higher tax rates could easily cost employers tens of thousands of dollars a year.
 Employers who wish to keep their tax rates low will need to be on the lookout for claim determinations that should be appealed.